jlento/presentations/_slides/CSCSupercomputers/Supercomputers.md

 ![Compute node](./ComputeNode.svg "Juha's Incscape art")

-Each compute node is a small (NUMA) parallel machine with multiple cores...like your smart phone or laptop!
+Compute nodes are parallel computers with multiple cores... like your smart phone or laptop!

 --